scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 Damage to the Ender motherboard

 I received my Creality 5 W laser and set out to install it on my Ender.
 Connected evrything as described in the manual, but the laser would not come on, when the x/y-table moved. investigation showed that there was no PWM signal supplied to the laser.
 Further investigation in the web showed that many people had the same problem after a simple hot plug of the cable that supplies power and PWM to the laser.
-Obviously, the I/O that supplies the PEM signal connects to the board completely unprotected, so any voltage surge kills the I/O. To make a long story short, my motherboard was killed, and Creality refused to replace it.
-50€ and a new motherboard later I decided to prevent this to happen a second time.
+Obviously, the I/O that supplies the PEM signal connects to the board completely unprotected, so any voltage surge kills the I/O instantly.
+To make a long story short, my motherboard was killed, and Creality refused  any responsibility.
+50€ and a new motherboard later I decided to prevent this to happen a second time before I proceed.
 I installed an opto coupler between motherboard and laser.
-The circuit and some shots, where I "stole" the 5V for the secondary side are appended inthe files.
-The board supplies 3.3 V PWM with 1 kHz frquency.
-The xyz optocoupler can handle this frequency easily with the simple circuit described.
+The circuit and some shots, where I "stole" the 5V for the secondary side are appended in the files.
+The board supplies a 3.3 V PWM signal with 1 kHz frequency.
+The xyz opto coupler can handle this frequency easily with the simple circuit described.
 You can try to operate the Ender with a laser and w/o opto coupler, but be damn sure NEVER to hotplug the laser cable.
-If you kill the I/O, you will also not be able to print anymore, as this PWM is hared with the fan cooling your nozzle during 3D printing.
-So it is highly recommended to to this modification.
+If you kill the I/O, you will also not be able to print anymore, as this PWM is shared with the fan cooling your nozzle during 3D printing mode.
+So it is highly recommended to do this modification if you are serious aout usinfg your ender for Laser-Engraving.
-Having done this modification the laser operated well, but the. the next problems started...
+Having done this modification the laser operated well, but the next problems started...

+Files provided
+- Circuit scheme.jpg
+- Installation.jpg

 Rendering and engraving software and the Ender 3 S1 pro